 - Municipal revenue.
 Because Somerville adopted a "blended CPA," the City may choose - though it is not required - to dedicate additional municipal revenue to CPA.
 The maximum amount the City can contribute in any year is roughly equivalent to the revenue raised by the 1.5% surcharge.

-Click here to read about the FY18 CPA applications for funding.
+Click here to read about the FY18 CPA Projects.

 Click here to read about the FY17 CPA Projects.

 $2,243,122 awarded to 15 projects (3 affordable housing, 4 historic resources, 8 open space/recreation land; 5 community projects, 5 City projects, and 1 joint community/City projects)

 Click here to read about the FY16 CPA Projects.

 $5,651,423 awarded to 13 projects (4 affordable housing, 5 historic resources, 4 open space/recreation land; 6 community projects, 5 City projects, and 2 joint community/City projects)

 Click here to read about the FY15 CPA Projects.

 $4,086,987 awarded to 15 projects (4 affordable housing, 7 historic resources, 4 open space/recreation land; 10 community projects and 5 City projects)